 This full-year, 1/2-unit course is designed to introduce students to the world of investments.
 Students learn how to research and evaluate companies and industries.
 They make real investment recommendations and decisions based upon original research.
 The course particularly emphasizes online research and public speaking skills.

-This full-year, 1/2-unit lab course gives students a view of psychology as a scientific discipline, with applications in Prep’s peer counseling program.
+This full-year, 1/2-unit course gives students a view of psychology as a scientific discipline, with applications in Prep’s peer counseling program.
 The course presents a comprehensive look at widely varying psychological theories and methods of therapy, with emphasis on the terminology of the psychologist.
 The course work focuses on the principles of social psychology, with applications made to real-life settings.
-All students serve as mentors to incoming 7th and 9th grade students and participate in a capstone project with AP Statistics students to design, execute and analyze psychology experiements.
+All students serve as mentors to incoming 7th and 9th grade students and participate in a capstone project with AP Statistics students to design, execute, and analyze psychology experiments.

 AP US Government